renovatebot/renovate/docs/usage/configuration-options.md

 Configure this option if you prefer a different title for the Dependency Dashboard.

+## dependencyDashboardVulnerabilitySummary

+Set this function to control if a summary of the CVEs affected should be added to the dependency dashboard.

+Available options are:

+- `none` ( default ) no section will be added.
+- `unresolved` only vulnerabilities will be added if there are no fixes available.
+- `all` list all vulnerabilities which affect this repository.

 ## description

 The description field can be used inside any configuration object to add a human-readable description of the object's config purpose.